 |This one looks ready either to laugh or attempt talking when she sees me.|

 Not so long ago, I could plant a small garden with tomatoes, peppers, squash, etc. and be able to harvest what I grew.
 These days it is becoming increasingly harder to keep all our local wildlife out of our yard here in the suburbs.
+Therefore, you need to protect yourself and garden.
+My DIY Deer Repellent recipes can give you a fighting chance against them.

 It used to be mostly the groundhog that gave me the most trouble.
 I swear that my place was their local capital because there were plenty of different shapes, sizes and even coloring that would congregate for an eating frenzy at the same time before I used to run to scare them away.
 You would think that seeing an angry woman scolding them loudly waving a broom would be enough to do the trick.